davidtchiu/davidtchiu.github.io/teaching/cs240/hwk3.schelling/index.md

 - Keep a counter showing the % of satisfied cells.

 - Create a "Set to Default" button such that, when pressed, will return all input values to the original, and updates the table to reflect the default settings.

+### Submission

+Assignment submission is simple.
+Simply make sure that the latest code is committed and pushed into your forked repo on github (before the 12am deadline).
+Then send me the link to your repository on [canvas](https://canvas.pugetsound.edu).

 ### Grading